thorikawa/EyeGestureLib/README.md

 [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

 ### Acknowledgements
-Refer [winky](https://github.com/kaze0/winky) project to learn how to receive the result of eye gesture.
-Thank you for great work!
+Refered [winky](https://github.com/kaze0/winky) project to learn how to receive the result of eye gesture.
+Thank you for the great work!
+Of course, great thank you for Google Glass's team!